Meeting BaaS MCP server

 "Get the transcript from my team meeting with bot ID abc-123"

-2. Find key moments:
+2. Find key moments in a meeting:

-3. Share specific moments:
+3. Share a specific moment from a meeting:

-"Generate a QR code with:
+"Generate a QR code with the following parameters:

 - Type: email